Welcome to my site!

 Thanks for visiting.

-Below you'll find a few links to some of my latests post in Reference.
+Below you'll find the titles of some of my latests post in Reference.
 A blog created to give writers interesting information to give realism to their work.
 But there's a lot more content on the main page so be sure to check it out through the link above, One Beginner to Another.
 (You will need the passwords to click through the links.)

 A character that's bullet proof isn't any fun to read about.
 And they are even less fun to write.
 Our characters need to get scuffed up during fights.
 Wounds give them personality, they act as the price a character pays for winning, and they can even provide more conflict by forcing the character to fight through their weakness.